jahangir2k04/basic-js-problems-and-solutions/README.md

-﻿# Basic JavaScript problems and solutions
+﻿# JavaScript problems and solutions